-Check antifreeze/coolant protection every 12 months (before the onset of freezing weather, where applicable).
-If antifreeze/coolant is dirty or rusty in appearance, the system should be drained, flushed and refilled with fresh antifreeze/coolant.
+Check the engine coolant (antifreeze) protection every 12 months (before the onset of freezing weather, where applicable).
+If the engine coolant (antifreeze) is dirty or rusty in appearance, the system should be drained, flushed and refilled with fresh antifreeze/coolant.
 Check the front of the A/C condenser for any accumulation of bugs, leaves, etc. If dirty, clean by gently spraying water from a garden hose vertically down the face of the condenser.